rebcabin/masr/specs.md

-Some `defmethods` like `::intent` are simple, just checking that an instance like `"Local"` or `"ReturnVar"` inhabits a set of allowed intents.
+Some `defmethods` like `::intent` are simple, just checking that an instance like `"Local"` or `"ReturnVar"` inhabits a literal Clojure `set` of allowed intents.
+Other `defmethods`, like
-Other `defmethods`, like `::symbol`, have _nested multi-specs_ that dispatch on _heads_, like
+`::symbol`, have _nested multi-specs_ that
-`Variable` or `Program`.
+dispatch on _heads_, like `Variable` or
+`Program`.
 MASR handles nested multi-specs via techniques shown below.

-# 11. NAMING CONVENTION FOR MULTI-SPECS
+# 12. NAMING CONVENTION FOR MULTI-SPECS